SAP-samples/teched2023-DA260/exercises/ex1/README.md

     ![ex_01_09](images/ex_01_09.png)

-10. Click on Add Selection that shows that starts the fetching of data from source
+10. Click on Add Selection that shows that starts the fetching of source objects details from source

     ![ex_01_10](images/ex_01_10.png)